memonsahil/path-tracker/README.md

 # path-tracker

-A location tracking app that enables users to save their tracked paths.
-Created with [React Native](https://reactnative.dev/) using its [Context API](https://reactjs.org/docs/context.html).
+A location tracking app that allows users to save their tracked paths.
+Developed with [React Native](https://reactnative.dev/) using its [Context API](https://reactjs.org/docs/context.html).

 ## Installation